Legal guide for company directors and CEOs in the UK

 2. Are there other obligations of directors that relate to ESG considerations, e.g. health and safety, gender pay inequality, etc.?

-Besides their general directors’ duties, there are a multitude of other laws and regulations applicable to companies and their directors which relate to ESG considerations.
-These include direct obligations such as health and safety legislation, requiring companies and their directors to ensure that the company is operating safe working practices, and anti-bribery legislation imposing potential criminal penalties on companies and their directors if they employ bribery or corruption in the operation of the business.
-There are also reporting obligations as noted below which seek to promote high standards of ESG compliance by making information regarding the company’s performance available to stakeholders.
+There are also reporting obligations as noted below which seek to promote high standards of ESG compliance by making information regarding the company’s performance more readily available to stakeholders.
 These legal obligations are supported by an increasing number of corporate governance requirements, particularly for listed companies.
 For example, the UK Corporate Governance Code sets out best practice for companies in respect of corporate governance and protecting shareholder interests, and includes ESG requirements such as an emphasis on diversity in the composition of the board.
 There are also industry-specific obligations for certain classes of company such as financial market participants and energy companies.

 3. What recent changes have occurred or are expected with respect to directors’ responsibilities in relation to ESG considerations?

-There has been no recent change with respect to the general duties of directors, as these already encompass ESG considerations to the extent that those considerations are relevant to the long-term success and sustainability of UK companies.
+There has been no recent concrete change with respect to the general duties of directors, as these already encompass ESG considerations to the extent that those considerations are relevant to the long-term success and sustainability of UK companies.
 However, there is a continuing trend to introduce specific obligations with respect to ESG matters.
-For example, UK premium listed companies are currently required to report on climate-related matters on a “comply or explain” basis by reference to the framework promulgated by the Task Force on Climate-related Financial Disclosures (TCFD).
-The UK’s Financial Conduct Authority has indicated that it expects to extend these obligations to all UK-listed companies in the near future, and is consulting on a requirement to make reporting mandatory by removing the option to “explain” any non-compliance.
-As the UK focuses on trying to meet its stated commitments to reduce carbon emissions, we can expect a range of further rules and regulations which are designed to change the behaviour of private sector companies.
-These will create an additional burden for directors who are responsible for ensuring ESG compliance.
+For example, UK premium and standard listed companies and issuers of global depositary receipts representing equity shares are now required to report on climate-related matters on a “comply or explain” basis by reference to the framework promulgated by the Task Force on Climate-related Financial Disclosures.
+The UK’s Financial Conduct Authority (‘FCA’) has indicated that it expects to consult in the future on a requirement to make reporting mandatory by removing the option to “explain” any non-compliance.

 4. What obligations do directors have in relation to ESG disclosure and/or reporting?

-• Most UK companies are required to prepare a strategic report as part of their annual report and accounts, which broadly focuses on the disclosure of future strategy for the company and the key risks that it faces.
-For quoted companies, the strategic report must include information on environmental matters and policies, including the impact of the company’s business on the environment; employees; and social, community and human rights issues.
-In addition, for companies which are traded companies, as well as banks and insurance companies with more than 500 employees, the strategic report must contain information on environmental, employee, social, human rights, anti-corruption and anti-bribery matters.
+• For companies which are traded companies, as well as banks and insurance companies with more than 500 employees, the strategic report must contain information on environmental, employee, social, human rights, anti-corruption and anti-bribery matters.
 This includes details on the company’s business model, policies in relation to these matters and their outcomes; due diligence processes; the principal risks and impacts of the company’s business on such matters and how they are managed.

-• In addition, unless the company qualifies as a small- or medium-sized company, the strategic report must include a stand-alone “Section 172 Statement” which describes how the directors had regard to certain matters when carrying out their duty to promote the success of the company.
+• In addition, unless the company qualifies as a medium-sized company, the strategic report must include a stand-alone “Section 172 Statement” which describes how the directors had regard to certain matters when carrying out their duty to promote the success of the company.
 This therefore requires companies to be open and transparent about their decision-making, with particular reference to the ESG stakeholder factors noted above.

 • Companies with 250 or more employees must publish specific figures about their gender pay gap.
 In addition, listed companies with over 250 employees must also publish pay ratio information, comparing the pay of their CEO to the median, lower quartile and upper quartile pay of their UK employees.